Pour la version française, cliquez ici.

 - French is often forgotten in blogs (even if the blogger is French-speaking).

-- Translating my posts allows me to review my original text.
+- Personally, translating my posts allows me to review my original text, hence improving my post.

 - Zackaël, my Angel from Heaven May 20, 2021

 - Our Brains Love High Ceilings May 8, 2021

 - Isn’t Child Loss Enough?
 April 28, 2021